Yuexiaoxi10/K-FPN-Old-project/README.md

 5. Download pre-trained model
 - Create a folder named 'models'
 - Download our pre-trained model and add them to 'models'

+6. License
+- The use of this software is RESTRICTED to non-commercial research and educational purposes